-- Color coding: Green = within recommended ranges and below required limits, Yellow = Outside of recommended ranges, Red = Exceeds OSHA Permissible Exposure Limits (PELs). - Table only includes data from typically occupied time periods (7:30am 4:00pm) - Refer to time history report and graph for sample times and details (note am/pm reversed in these samples) - Pre/post field calibration and outdoor samples wasn't part of the sampling process so these results should be viewed as simple indicators and additional sampling may be needed to better assess conditions.
+- Color coding: Green = within recommended ranges and below required limits, Yellow = Outside of recommended ranges, Red = Exceeds OSHA Permissible Exposure Limits (PELs). - Table only includes data from typically occupied time periods (7:30am 4:00pm) - Refer to time history report and graph for sample times and details (note am/pm reversed in the room 6 sample) - Pre/post field calibration wasn't part of the sampling process so these results should be viewed as simple indicators and additional sampling may be needed to better assess conditions.